openhwgroup/cv32e40x/docs/user_manual/source/exceptions_interrupts.rst

 Exceptions and Interrupts
 =========================

-CV32E40P implements trap handling for interrupts and exceptions according to the RISC-V Privileged Specification, version 1.11.
+|corev| implements trap handling for interrupts and exceptions according to the RISC-V Privileged Specification, version 1.11.
 The ``irq_i[31:16]`` interrupts are a custom extension.

 When entering an interrupt/exception handler, the core sets the ``mepc`` CSR to the current program counter and saves ``mstatus``.MIE to ``mstatus``.MPIE.